websight-io/docs/docs/docs/developers/deployment/aws/setup-guide/index.md

     - Set the Nginx image `Repository name` to `<your-project-name>-nginx-ce`, e.g. `luna-nginx-ce`.

 ## Step 2: Project configuration
+In this step, we will start from the project generated in the [Creating and developing WebSight CMS project guide](../../../developers/create-and-develop-project/) and update Docker and Maven configuration files.

 ### Docker
-For simplicity, in this tutorial we set remote environment configuration in the same repository as the project.
+For simplicity, we set remote environment configuration in the same repository as the project.

 1. Create `environment/remote` directory.
 2. Create `environment/remote/admin_password.txt` and `environment/remote/mongo_password.txt` files and fill them with random password (both should be single-line documents).